 Don't Miss out:

-Lastovo national park is considered as one of the largest marine protected areas in Croatia containing 44 islands, islets and reefs.
+Lastovo national park is considered as one of largest marine protected areas in Croatia containing 44 islands, islets and reefs.
 Crystal clear waters swarming with fish, remarkable biodiversity, dense pine forests, secluded bays and iconic fisherman's taverns make this hidden gem a unque getaway and a must-see during your sailing trip in Croatia.

 Before we reach the island, we anchor for lunch and swim in turquoise waters on exotic Lastovnjaci.
 Lastovo has a long-lasting tradition of welcoming sailors, so it is easy to find protected anchorages in a natural ambience of Jurjeva Luka or well-sheltered marina Pasadur.
 Best restaurants lie in a romantic Zaklopatica bay, where we overnight.